 Rights, Publishing and Marketing Your Books

-I’ve just been interviewed for Otago Access Radio’s Write On Show, hosted by Vanda Symon.
+I’ve just been interviewed for Otago Access Radio’s Write On Show, hosted by the awesome Vanda Symon.
 We were talking about how to get your book published, how to self-publish and (briefly) how to market your books.

 Time always seems to fly when I’m talking to Vanda and some things we just couldn’t fit into half an hour.
-So in the next few blog posts I’ll touch on some of the things we discussed in the interview, as well as some of the things we didn’t have time to cover.
+So in the next few blog posts, I’ll touch on some of the things we discussed in the interview, as well as some of the things we didn’t have time to cover.

 This is the first post in a series of three on selling your rights and marketing your books, and includes downloadable resources and a slideshare (yep, I went all out!).
 Check these extras out at the link here.